Saro-App/build-wine-test/README.md

 ```sh
 /bin/sh build.sh <absolute path to desired wine prefix>
 ```
-Remember that you should `rm -rf <your prefix>` before rebuilding it.
+Remember that you should `rm -rf <absolute path to your prefix>` before rebuilding it.

 ### Cleanup